 A few other notes about the camera: two little lenses on the top are the waist-level finders for this camera.
 People of a certain age will remember these, but most of us are mercifully unacquainted with them.
 Light goes through the little lens, bounces on a mirror and an image forms on the rectangular glass on the side of the box (you can see both glass viewfinders on this photo—one on the left hand side and one on the top).
 When you look at the glass, you're supposed to look at the image that forms on the surface of the glass, as if you were looking at a reflection on a window-pane.
 Most people focus their eyes too far and try to look through the glass.
 The two different finders are for the two orientations of the camera.
 You look through the top one for portrait orientation, and through the side one if you're holding the camera sideways for landscapes.

 On the side of the camera are the controls.
 The bent metal bar up in front is the shutter, which you flip down with your thumb.
 The shutter has one speed and you can trip it as often as you want, though it'll usually ruin your image to do it more than once.
-The little bar below it is the aperture setting: you pull it out for bright days and leave it pushed in for anything else.
+There's a pull-out tab above it that keeps the shutter open for as long as you hold it open (aka a Bulb setting).
+The pull-tab on top it is the aperture setting: you pull it out for bright days and leave it pushed in for anything else.
 The knob on the side is used to wind the spool to advance your film.
 You can't see it on this photo, but in the back there's a little red window where you could see the paper backing on the film roll, and the manufacturer would print numbers on it.
 So you wound film until the number of your next area of blank film was in position to be exposed.

 My second camera was a Brownie Target 620.
 It looks like the identical little brother of this guy, the only difference is that he takes 620 film.
 620 was a much more popular format, and except for a tiny difference in the spool (curse you, Kodak), it's the same size as 120 film.
 Kodak discontinued 620 a decade or so ago, but you can still buy 120 today (because parodoxically, 120 is used in many extremely expensive professional's cameras).
 So if you're willing to wrestle with it a bit, or if you have a darkroom and can respool it, you can still run film through it.